Mirador (Greenwood, Virginia)

-Mirador is a historic home located near Greenwood, Albemarle County, Virginia.
+Mirador is a historic home located near Greenwood, Albemarle County, Virginia, United States.
 It was built in 1842 for James M. Bowen (1793–1880), and is a two-story, brick structure on a raised basement in the Federal style.
 It has a deck-on-hip roof capped by a Chinese Chippendale railing.
 The front facade features a portico with paired Tuscan order columns.
 The house was renovated in the 1920s by noted New York architect William Adams Delano (1874–1960), who transformed the house into a Georgian Revival mansion.